salrashid123/envoy_mtls/README.md

   [extensions.filters.network.client_ssl_auth.v3.ClientSSLAuth](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/client_ssl_auth/v3/client_ssl_auth.proto#extensions-filters-network-client-ssl-auth-v3-clientsslauth)

 >> NOTE:  you can just enforce mTLS by just following steps 2 ...I added in step 3 as well just for completeness and to show a network mTLS filter.
-Also, the configurations show both static client certificate validation *and* dynamic validation (eg, using CRL or calling an external system to get a list of valid certificate hashes)
+Also, the configurations show both static client certificate validation *and* dynamic validation (eg, using CRL or calling an external system to get a list of valid certificate hashes).
+Finally, the envoy server will respond to the clients TLS request with a stapled OCSP response which is then validated.

 ---